The COVID-19 Global Response Index

 From FP Analytics: A country-by-country assessment of government responses to the pandemic.

 As governments around the world continue to grapple with the pandemic, FP Analytics has developed the COVID-19 Global Response Index to track countries’ responses to the novel coronavirus according to key metrics.
 While country rankings have been published by other organizations and publications, the Index is the first effort to track national leaders’ responses in critical policy areas, including public health directives, financial responses, and fact-based public communications—and is doing so on an ongoing basis.
-Initially released on August 5th, 2020, the Index was updated with the most recent data on October 1st, capturing some of the impacts of reopening.
+Initially released on August 5th, 2020, the Index has been updated periodically.
+The latest update reflects country-level and vaccine data as of March 15, 2021.

-The Index and associated country profiles are based on global data tracked from December 31, 2019 through October 1, 2020.
+The Index and associated country profiles are based on global data tracked from December 31, 2019 through March 15, 2021.
 They are intended to illuminate major actions taken by governments to contain the spread of the virus, identify areas for improvement, and highlight promising practices to inform countries’ ongoing responses.
-The Index includes policy choices and actions across three (3) categories and produces a composite score that reflects more than containment of the virus but also financial support for domestic economies amid the global economic shock and commitment to fact-based communication among leaders.
+The Index includes policy choices and actions across three (3) categories and produces a composite score that reflects more than containment of the virus, but also financial support for domestic economies amid the global economic shock and commitment to fact-based communication among leaders.
 Data availability and reporting continues to be a challenge; nonetheless, this project seeks to provide a more holistic view of countries’ responses to the pandemic across variables and inclusive of contextual information.
-FPA’s COVID-19 Global Response Index will be updated periodically, adding to FP’s international COVID-19 coverage, expert dialogues, and special events that are convening pre-eminent leaders in global health, policy, and security from around the world.
+FPA’s COVID-19 Global Response Index supplements The Global Race to Vaccinate report and FP’s international COVID-19 coverage, expert dialogues, and special events that are convening pre-eminent leaders in global health, policy, and security from around the world.

 The Index was developed with insights from social scientists, public health experts, and leading epidemiologists working at the forefront of the pandemic response, including those from the Centers for Disease Control and Prevention, the University of Oxford, the University of Michigan, the University of Maryland, the University of Massachusetts, UC-Irvine, and UC-Davis’ collaboration with USAID’s Emerging Pandemic Threats project, among others.
 We are grateful for their contributions.